UTSA Roadrunners (16) vs UTEP Miners, Sat, 11/6/2021, 8:25pm

 Review: In retrospect, not that great

-UTEP popularity ebbs and flows with the success of the team.
+UTEP popularity ebbs and flows with the success of the team, which for a long time was a bottom ten perennial.
+This means the tailgating is very accessible.
 There was limited signage to get to the tailgating lots and even when I asked two separate attendants they didn’t know how to actually get into a secondary lot.
 They would point to the lot, which I could see, but when I drove up to the entrances, they were all roped off with no attendants.
 It turned out that there was only one entrance, and it was the long way around off the main drag to get into it.
 A nice thing about UTEP is that you can buy spots online in advance for a reasonable amount ($20).
 I, of course, waited too long and the best sites right next to Sun Bowl were sold out.
 However, with an early arrival, there were some cash spots available.
 The folks who I was tailgating with were kind enough to handle the set up while I was at NMSU.
 They did choose a quieter, family type lot.
 The tailgating was okay.
 I would say there was a tailgate every 5 – 6 spots.
 Not bad, but a little quiet for my taste.

 It was still a good time.
 The folks were friendly and happy to swap stories about UTEP.
-It was only $20 to park.
+It was still only $20 to park on game day.
 I did get to briefly check out the lots next to the stadium.
 They were packed and rocking.
 They had set up an ACDC cover band.
 It was obvious they were playing tunes from my generation given the age of the folks surrounding the band.
-It wasn’t the dance of the living dead, but it was not college students either.
-However, having been drinking for some time, we weren’t at our sharpest and headed to the stadium about 45 minutes too soon.
+It wasn’t the dance of the living dead, but it was not packed with college students either.
+Having been drinking for some time, we weren’t at our sharpest and headed to the stadium about 45 minutes too soon.
 I recall sitting in the stadium watching the teams warm up and thinking that I have never been in a stadium that early.
 Turns out that was a good thing.
-The tailgate next to stadium had degraded into debauchery and some dangerous behavior.
-A review of Reddit the following week had videos of both fans have sex in the back of a tailgate and bottles and cans being lobbed from one end of the lot to other.
-It is easy to avoid fights at a tailgating, dodging random alcoholic projectiles not so much.
+The tailgate lot next to stadium had degraded into debauchery and some dangerous behavior.
+A review of Reddit the following week had videos of both fans having sex in the back of a truck and bottles/cans being lobbed from one end of the lot to other.
+It is easy to avoid fights at a tailgating, but dodging random alcoholic projectiles – not so much.